 Professional and Community Involvement

-- Advisory Board Member, Developing the Inventory of Biotic Climate Literacy (IBCL).
-Emily Holt and Julie Sexton, University of Northern Colorado.
-NSF Funded, 2018 – 2021
+Advisory Board member, Developing the Inventory of Biotic Climate Literacy (IBCL).
+PI’s Emily Holt and Julie Sexton, University of Northern Colorado.
+NSF Funded.
+(2018-2021)

-- Advisory Board Member, Gordon Research Conference for Undergraduate Biology Education Research, 2014 – present
+Advisory Board member, Gordon Research Conference for Undergraduate Biology Education Research.
+(2015-2020)

-- Steering Committee Member and Conference Co-Organizer for Introductory Biology Education Specialists' Group, Supported by an NSF Research Coordination Network in Undergraduate Biology Education Grant, 2010 – 2013
+Steering Committee member and Conference co-organizer for Introductory Biology Education Specialists Group.
+Supported by an NSF Research Coordination Network in Undergraduate Biology Education grant.
+(2010 – 2011, 2013)

 - Biology Education Consultant, American Association for the Advancement of Science – Project 2061, Assessment Task Analysis, August 2007